falcon-computing/genome-release/docs/README.md

 | -s | --skip-concat | String(\*) | produce a set of vcf files instead of one |

 ### fcs-genome joint
 This method performs a joint variant calling from a set of compressed gVCF files located at the folder defined in --input-dir.
+Note: Each gVCF files must have its own index posted in the input folder.

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |